R93Sniper/HaloInfiniteVRCShader/README.md

 This was designed for use in VRChat, but may be used in other non-profit applications in Unity

+No files in any part of this repository contains or will be allowed to contain copyrighted work that does not belong to the owners of the submission

+All versions of this shader, it's derivatives, and similar shaders that use this shader for information, must be open source and available to all free of charge

 ----------------------------------------------------------------------------------------------

 Original Shader made in Unreal Engine 4 by R93 Sniper

 Unity Amplify Shader port by PointDevice

+This shader exclusively belongs to R93 Sniper and PointDevice

 ----------------------------------------------------------------------------------------------

 THIS MAY NOT BE USED FOR COMMERCIAL PURPOSES